mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 For every domain you remove, the certificate will be moved and a new certificate will be requested.
 It is not possible to keep domains in a certificate, when we are not able validate the challenge for those.

+If you want to re-run the ACME client, use `docker-compose restart acme-mailcow`.

 ### Additional domain names

 Edit "mailcow.conf" and add a parameter "ADDITIONAL_SAN" like this: